Cai-Lab-at-University-of-Michigan/ffmpeg_HDF5_filter/README.md

 ## Acknowledgments
 The cmake file borrows heavily from the [jpegHDF5](https://github.com/CARS-UChicago/jpegHDF5).
-Part of the encode and decode codes are modified from [ffmpeg examples](https://github.com/FFmpeg/FFmpeg).
+Part of the encoding and decoding codes are modified from [ffmpeg examples](https://github.com/FFmpeg/FFmpeg).
 Very much thanks.